TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 The identification service is provided free of charge for the user.

-However, the use of the crypto services of the Altme app may give rise to fees and charges on the part of the user, such as transaction fees, which must be borne by the user.
+However, the use of the crypto services of the Talao app may give rise to fees and charges on the part of the user, such as transaction fees, which must be borne by the user.

 ## Use of the service

 Services are limited to users over 18 years old.

-The user acknowledges that the Altme wallet services are services for personal use only and that any use of said service is carried out under user's full and entire responsibility.
+The user acknowledges that the Talao wallet services are services for personal use only and that any use of said service is carried out under user's full and entire responsibility.

 ## Operation of the service